-Many people do not know that 401(k) money is protected from creditors and protected from bankruptcy.
-If you are experiencing financial hardship and think you may end up filing bankruptcy do not cash out your 401(k) plan.
-Your creditors and the bankruptcy court cannot take your 401(k) plan money.
+Many people do not know that 401(k) money is shielded from creditors and protected from bankruptcy.
+If you are experiencing financial hardship and think that you may end up filing bankruptcy, do not cash out your 401(k) plan.
+Your creditors cannot take your 401(k) plan money.

 It may be better to borrow money rather than take a 401(k) hardship withdrawal.
-Too many people cash out of a 401(k) plan or take a hardship withdrawal to pay medical expenses when their 401(k) money would be protected from these creditors.
-Try working out a payment plan with a creditor before you touch your retirement plan money.
+Too many people cash out of a 401(k) plan or take a hardship withdrawal to pay medical expenses when their 401(k) money would be protected.
+Try working out a payment plan before you touch your 401(k) money.

 After You Take a 401(k) Hardship Withdrawal

-For six months after you take a 401(k) hardship withdrawal, you will not be allowed to make contributions to your 401(k) plan.
-You are also not allowed to pay back the amount of the hardship withdrawal, but you can continue to contribute (after the six months) up the maximum 401(k) allowable contribution limit for the year.
+Under prior law, for six months after you took a 401(k) hardship withdrawal, you were not allowed to make contributions to your 401(k) plan.
+That six-month pause has been eliminated, effective January 1, 2020.
+You are not allowed to pay back the amount of the hardship withdrawal, but, you can continue to contribute up to the maximum 401(k) allowable contribution limit for the year.

 Because of these differences, a 401(k) plan loan allows more flexibility than a 401(k) plan hardship withdrawal.

 A hardship is just that—a hardship.
 It won't be something you planned.
 Often, it will be an emergency or dire situation, and you may be out of options, but if other options remain, exhaust those first.

 Many Americans are behind on retirement savings and risk severe financial shortfalls when they can no longer work.
 Taking out money from your savings before retirement might solve your current issue, but it might create or add to a future problem that could be even harder to solve.

 Before making a hardship withdrawal, talk to a financial planner, and explore all of your other options first.

 Frequently Asked Questions (FAQs)